 The American College of Emergency Physicians and Dr. Schmidt offer the following safety guidelines whether caught outside during a thunderstorm or in the safety of your home:

-Dr. Schmidt noted that there has been some discussion in the media over the past years that iPods or similar devices during storms can attract lightning-strike injuries.
+Dr. Schmidt noted that there has been some discussion in the media that iPods or similar devices during storms can attract lightning-strike injuries.

 “The true concern is that when lightning strikes an iPod or other metal device, the metal conducts the electricity resulting in more serious harm caused by contact burns from these items,” he said.